ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 In kernel code, this can even lead to compiler optimisations and make the code easier to reason about for reviewers and maintainers.

-**Use `unsigned` for values that can’t be negative (like sizes or counters)**: Variables that represent quantities like buffer sizes, loop counters, or device counts should be declared as `unsigned` types (`unsigned int`, `size_t`, or `uint32_t`, etc.).
+**Use `unsigned` for values that can't be negative (like sizes or counters)**: Variables that represent quantities like buffer sizes, loop counters, or device counts should be declared as `unsigned` types (`unsigned int`, `size_t`, or `uint32_t`, etc.).
 This improves clarity and prevents logic bugs, especially when comparing with other `unsigned` types, which can cause unexpected behaviour if signed values are mixed in.

 **Prefer fixed-width types in kernel code (`uint32_t`, `int64_t`, etc.)**: Kernel code must behave predictably across architectures (e.g., 32-bit vs 64-bit systems).
 Types like `int`, `long`, or `short` can vary in size depending on the platform, which can lead to portability issues and alignment bugs.
 Instead, FreeBSD uses standard types from `<sys/types.h>` such as: